snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 ```

 Creating a new Payment Method and creating 3 Transactions.
-First one is authorized only, the second one will be charged in the future, and the third one is charged immediatelly.
+First one is authorized only, the second one will be charged in the future, and the third one is charged immediately.

 ```
 {